 We know that non-verbal communication plays a significant part in how others think and feel about us.
 But, Amy Cuddy asks, does it also affect how we think and feel about ourselves?

 Consider this situation.
 You’re waiting to go into an interview at one of your favourite not-for-profit organisations.
 You’re nervous – naturally.
 And, naturally, those nerves affect your posture and demeanour.
 You find yourself hunching over, jiggling your leg and rubbing uneasily at your neck.
 It’s a case of your mind changing your body – and women in particular often shrink in public or stressful situations.

 “These postures are associated with powerlessness and intimidation and keep people back from expressing who they really are,” says Cuddy.

-It turns out that just by adopting a simple ‘high-power’ pose for as few as two minutes at a time, you can significantly affect testosterone and cortisol levels in your brain in ways that are vital to performing better in evaluative situations such as interviews.
+It turns out that just by adopting a simple ‘high-power’ pose for as few as two minutes at a time, you can affect your brain in ways that can help you perform better in evaluative situations such as interviews.

 So what is a high-power pose?
 It might be raising your arms and head skyward like a victorious sprinter.
 Or it might be “the Wonder Woman”: standing up straight, your feet in line with your shoulders, shoulders back and your hands on your hips.

-So give it a go before your next interview.
+So while the evidence is perhaps not as strong as it was back when Amy Cuddy gave her 2012 TED talk, there’s still plenty to be gained by giving power posing a go before your next interview.
 Arrive a few minutes early and find a private spot – perhaps a corner of a car park or a bathroom stall – and get your power pose on for two minutes!